nerdfiles/hypermedia-orientation/index.md

 # Brass Syntax

 Remember JSX (a cursed abomination from Facebook that exceedingly privileges DX over FX: <i>frontend experience</i>; why restrict ourselves to only humans or "people" as those engaging our tools?)?
-Well, aside from it being insufferable for CTags users, let's consider an example library that would make trivial the mapping of "syntactic" (lexical; i.e. grammatical) structure (categories?) to our (in)famous URL space:
+Aside from it being insufferable for CTags users, let's consider an example library that would make trivial the mapping of "syntactic" (lexical; i.e., grammatical) structure (categories? types?) to our (in)famous URL space:

 ```
   <link rel={vm.lexicalStructure}
-        href={affordance.www.example.com({ urlConfig })} />
+        href={API.affordance.www.example.com({ urlConfig })} />
 ```

 Our first design assumption is that any given expression of a link relation,